-One nice thing about being part of the Eero ecosystem is that all of the Eero devices will be compatible with each other.
+One nice thing about being part of the Eero ecosystem is that all of the Eero devices will be compatible.
 If you want, you could buy both of these products and use them together.
 If you're looking at these devices for expansion, it's a good idea to put the most powerful device at the center connected to your modem.
 Your entire network will only ever be as good as the main router.

-For the needs of most consumers, the standard Eero with be the better fit.
-While the Eero Pro will be able to handle more devices, unless you have a full house with data hungry users, the standard Eero should be plenty.
+For most consumers' needs, the standard Eero offers more than enough speed and remains one of the best wireless routers you can get.
+While the Eero Pro will handle more devices and has more raw speed, unless you have a full house with data-hungry users, the standard Eero should be plenty.

-If you are building a mesh to solve a speed and capacity problem, the Eero Pro is the better move but if you want Wi-Fi that's good enough for pretty much any standard usage, from streaming to gaming, the standard Eero is a better value.
-Plus you can get more units to further improve coverage for the same budget.
+If you are building a mesh to solve a speed and capacity problem, the Eero Pro is the better move, but if you want Wi-Fi that's good enough for pretty much any standard usage, the standard Eero is a better value.
+Plus, you can get more units to further improve coverage for the same budget.

 Adaptable and affordable